 The wide variety of energy-intensive processes in manufacturing facilities makes tracking and managing energy use a challenge.
 While energy costs can be significant, often little attention is paid to how that energy is used in production.
-There is no lack of energy-saving opportunities for manufacturers, but a lack of knowledge can hinder the ability to take advantage of these opportunities.
+There are a host of energy-saving opportunities for manufacturers, but a lack of knowledge can hinder the ability to take advantage of these opportunities.
 To manage energy costs effectively, it is important to measure energy use throughout the facility, identify waste and takes steps to improve efficiency.

 Measuring for control

 The energy-management process should also integrate the energy cost element into production area planning for continuous improvement in total manufacturing cost control.
-Analysis of data from production area energy meters can provide process accountability, monitoring and control.
+Analysis of data from production area voltage meters, as well as temperature and flow sensors can provide process accountability, monitoring and control.
 Each department must realize that energy use is integral to their total cost.
 Moreover, they need real-time data in order to identify waste and make improvements in a timely manner.
-Unnecessary energy use in the production process is eliminated wherever possible.
+Unnecessary energy use in production processes should be eliminated wherever possible.

 Energy-saving measures for production facilities

-Manufacturing processes are very diverse.
-The following are some cost-cutting measures for a variety of industry segments and applications:
+Manufacturing processes are diverse.
+Cost-cutting measures for a variety of industry segments and applications follow:

 - Machining operations.
 Install control valves in the coolant supply piping of each machine to feed coolant only when the machine is in operation.
 Determine the optimum coolant amount by checking the lowest allowable pressure that does not negatively impact tool life.

 - Refrigeration systems.
-Install variable speed control drives on evaporator fans to reduce energy costs by using refrigeration equipment only when needed.
+Install variable speed control drives on evaporator fans to reduce energy costs; only using refrigeration equipment when needed.

 - Robotic systems.
 Hydraulic and electric robots are widely used in manufacturing facilities.
-Hydraulic equipment for robots must operate whether the unit is in motion or idle, wasting energy.
-Electric robots consume much less power; up to a 70 percent reduction, depending on the task.
+Hydraulic equipment for robots must operate whether the unit is in motion or idle; wasting energy.
+Electric robots use up to 70 percent less power, depending on the task.

 - Cleaning operations.
-Install an electric timer shutdown circuit to reduce the run time of spray wash pumps, which normally operate (and use energy) continuously.
+Use an electric timer shutdown circuit to reduce the run time of spray wash pumps, which normally operate (and consume energy) continuously.